Boonstra/Slideshow/readme.txt

 = 2.2.19 =
 *	Slideshows can now detect when their stylesheet isn't loaded and load their own when this is the case.
+*   The functional stylesheet should now provide a more stable base for all slideshows.
 *	Fixed: Uploading images through the WordPress 3.5 uploader on a slideshow's edit page would return an error.
 *	Fixed: Images with a 'max-width: 100%;' style rule would size wrongly on responsive websites.